efrainva/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+express is a framework that sits on top of a http server module provided by node and it also adds routing and middleware support

 - [ ] Describe Middleware?

 - [ ] Describe a Resource?